Arcadia-Science/arcadia-software-handbook/guides-and-standards/standard-source-control.md

 - This standard describes core software engineering standards at Arcadia Science, as it pertains to version control and data management.

+## TLDR

+- [Arcadia Science](https://www.arcadiascience.com/) uses [Git](https://git-scm.com/) and [GitHub](https://github.com/) for version control.
+- Repositories on Github should be created as private and in the Arcadia-Science organization until you have further IP guidance.
+- Each repository should have an open license and a descriptive README.
+- Code and documentation are added throughout a project, not at the time of publication.
+- Work is done in branches and integrated into the main branch through pull requests.
+- Pull requests are reviewed by at least one other Arcadian and merged by the creator of the pull request upon approval.
+- Code associated with a pub is tagged in a release and archived on [Zenodo](https://zenodo.org/).

 ## Git

 - [Git](https://git-scm.com/) is a free and open source distributed version control system.